- Oracle is being sued for making false claims about cloud growth, and we review the accusations brought by the Fireman’s Fund.

 “To understand “cancel and replace,” it’s important to understand how Oracle makes its money.
 The company makes three times more money on support contracts and on renewing licensing with existing customers than it makes on selling new products to customers.”

-Fifty six percent of Oracle’s revenues come from support, and most of its profits as Oracle reports 93%+ margin on support.
+Fifty-six percent of Oracle’s revenues come from support, and most of its profits as Oracle reports a 93%+ margin on support.

 “And Oracle has become a master of locking customers into paying more and more for their support and renewals over time through tough contractual terms, Guarente said.
 Anything that lets them out of those contractual terms would make customers happy, but wouldn’t be as good for Oracle’s bottom line.
 For instance, companies that want to use Oracle’s database or its popular HR or financial software will get discounts on those products if they also agree to add products they don’t want to their contracts, products Oracle wants them to try, and to pay for support for all the products on the contract.
 Support helps companies properly install and troubleshoot their software.